KlugeNico/SimpleECS/README.md

 ### Component storage

 Components are stored in ComponentHandles.
 The ComponentHandles are containing the values directly.
-But it's also possible to store pointers to components instead for big components to save storage.
+But it's also possible to storeValue pointers to components instead for big components to save storage.

 ## Usage